craigbarnes/dte/README.md

   running automated tests.
 * `TERMINFO_DISABLE=1`: Use built-in terminal support, instead of linking to the system [terminfo]/curses library.
-The built-in terminal support is considerably less comprehensive than terminfo but may make it easier to create a statically linked binary, if required.
+The built-in terminal support currently only works with [xterm]-compatible or [ANSI]-compatible terminals but makes it much easier to create a portable, statically linked binary.
 * `BUILTIN_SYNTAX_FILES='...'`: Specify a subset of [syntax files] to compile into the program binary (the default is to include all of them).
 This can be used to reduce the size of the program binary, for